Daytime Emmy Awards Winners — See The Complete List

 Marla Adams, The Young & the Restless

-Camryn Grimes, The Young & the Restless
+Camryn Grimes, The Young & the Restless — WINNER

 Susan Seaforth Hayes, Days of Our Lives